 Didactics begin with an introduction to diagnostic assessment and clinical interviewing.
-The didactics then focuses on various the assessment and treatment of various psychological disorders relevant to the treatment population at CAMP.
+The didactics then focuses on the assessment and treatment of various psychological disorders relevant to the treatment population at CAMP.
 In addition to psychotherapeutic approaches to treating these disorders, didactics also include coverage of pharmacological treatments; the goal is not only to educate Interns about psychiatric medications commonly used with children, adolescents and young adults but also to enhance communication and consultation with psychiatrists on staff and in the community.
 As the year progresses, didactic training covers more specialized clinical and professional topics.
 Likewise, interns begin their work by being assigned patients with less severe and complex clinical presentations; as their clinical competencies, experiences, and confidence increase, they are assigned more challenging cases.
-As part of their assessment training, interns will begin by conducting psycho-educational assessments; all interns have had prior training in psychoeducational assessments in formal course work and a practicum.
-Towards the end of the first year and during the second year, interns will be expected to conduct more complex evaluations and master the use of semi-structured interviews (e.g., K-SADS, A-LIFE, CDRS).
+As part of their assessment training, interns will begin by conducting semi-structured interviews (e.g., K-SADS, A-LIFE, CDRS) that help improve their diagnostic and case conceptualization skills.
+Towards the end of the first year, interns will be expected to conduct more complex assessments, and during the second year, they will transition to conducting more involved psycho-educational evaluations.